Nosalis1/CS130-DZ/DZ-03/README.md

 ## Acknowledgments

-- [Mention any individuals, resources, or organizations that contributed to the completion of the homework task]
+No specific acknowledgments are required for this task.

 ## Contact

-For any questions or concerns regarding this homework task, please contact [Author Name] at [Author Email].
+For any questions or concerns regarding this homework task, please contact Aleksa at aleksa.stanojevic.5726@metropolitan.ac.rs.